-The stock options awarded in fiscal 2011 and fiscal 2010 each have a contractual life of 10 years and are divided into four equal tranches with exercise prices of \$9.00 per share, \$10.00 per share, \$12.00 per share, and \$14.00 per share.
+Our stock options awarded in fiscal 2011 and fiscal 2010 each have a contractual life of 10 years and are divided into four equal tranches with exercise prices of \$9.00 per share, \$10.00 per share, \$12.00 per share, and \$14.00 per share.
 The options vest upon resolution of the management common stock loan program, subject to Board of Director approval of the resolution, which was determined to be a market vesting condition based upon our common stock price.
 Accordingly, the fair value of these stock options was determined using a Monte Carlo simulation with an embedded Black-Scholes valuation model.
 The following assumptions were used to estimate the stated fair value of the stock options awarded during the fiscal years ended August 31, 2011 and 2010 (fair value of the options is stated in thousands):

-Fisc Fiscal 2011 iscal 2010
+Fis cal 2011 Fiscal 2010

-Model Input Stocl Stock Options ck Options
+Model Input Stoc k Options Stock Options

-Grant date share price per share \$ 8.43 \$ 5.28
+Grant date share price per share \$ \$ 8.43 5.28

 Volatility 59.02% 51.47%

 Dividend yield 0.0% 0.0%

 Risk-free rate 0.7% 1.57%

 Fair value of award \$ 756 \$ 493

 Estimated time to vest (years) 0.9 1.8

-At August 31, 2011, there was \$0.2 million of unrecognized compensation expense related to these stock options.
-The following additional information applies to our stock options outstanding at August 31, 2011:
+At August 31, 2012, there was no remaining unrecognized compensation expense related to our stock options.
+The following additional information applies to our stock options outstanding at August 31, 2012: